HongyangGao/PixelTCN/README.md

 max_step: how many iterations or steps to train

-test_step: how many steps to perform a mini test or validation
+test_interval: how many steps to perform a mini test or validation

-save_step: how many steps to save the model
+save_interval: how many steps to save the model

-summary_step: how many steps to save the summary
+summary_interval: how many steps to save the summary

 #### Data